Vector Search

 The `load_dataset()` loads embeddings from a Hugging Face dataset, `query_embeds` contains `5` query vectors, and `.search(query_embeds)` processes all queries simultaneously.

-The final result is a pandas DataFrame with all results, including a `query_index` to tell you which query each result came from.
+The final query result contains all results, including a `query_index` to tell you which query each result came from.

 <Tip>